-This 30-hour course will introduce the student to automated medical billing software and procedures for the province of British Columbia.
+This 30-hour course introduces the student to automated medical billing software and procedures for the province of British Columbia.
+Prerequisite: ABTM 020

-Medical Terminology I
+ABTM 030 Medical Terminology I

-In this course, students complete an introductory study of the construction of medical terms including root words, suffixes, and prefixs relating to the various body systems.
+In this course, students complete an introductory study of the construction of medical terms including root words, suffixes, and prefixes relating to the various body systems.
 Prerequisites: Admission to the program and ABTC 050

-Medical Terminology II - Related Anatomy and Physiology
+ABTM 035 Medical Terminology II - Related Anatomy and Physiology

-This 90-hour course is a continuation of ABTM 030 and introduces anatomy and physiology rleated ot the main systems of the body.
+This 90-hour course is a continuation of ABTM 030 and introduces anatomy and physiology related to the main systems of the body.